ansible/ansible/docsite/latest/rst/index.rst

 `````````

 Playbooks are Ansible's configuration, deployment, and orchestration language.
 They can describe a policy you want your remote systems to enforce, or a set of steps in a general IT process.

+If Ansible modules are your the tools in your workshop, playbooks are your design plans.

 At a basic level, playbooks can be used to manage configurations of and deployments to remote machines.
 At a more advanced level, they can sequence multi-tier rollouts involving rolling updates, and can delegate actions to other hosts, interacting with monitoring servers and load balancers along the way.